aplteam/Tatin/docs/TatinUserSettings.md

 That default file will have two  Tatin Registries defined in it:

-* the principal Tatin server, available via the URL `https://tatin.dev/`
+* The principal Tatin server, available via the URL `https://tatin.dev/`

-   It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as parameter.
+   It has an alias `tatin` assigned to it, so you can address it as `[tatin]` with all user commands that require a Registry as a parameter.

-* the Tatin Test server, available via the URL `https://test.tatin.dev/`
+* The Tatin Test server, available via the URL `https://test.tatin.dev/`

-   It has an alias `tatin-test` assigned to it, so you can address it as `[tatin-test]` with all user commands that require a Registry as parameter.
+   It has an alias `tatin-test` assigned to it, so you can address it as `[tatin-test]` with all user commands that require a Registry as a parameter.

    It has a priority of `0` assigned to it which means that it will _not_ participate in Registry scans.